 Blood pressure is fairly easy to explain and is a lot like it sounds.
-It's the force of blood pushing against your artery walls.
-Arteries are blood vessels that carry blood away from the heart to the body, veins return blood back to the heart.
-In order to move blood through the entire body relatively quickly, the vessels constrict or tighten.
+It’s force of blood pushing against your artery walls.
+Arteries are blood vessels that carry blood away from heart to body, veins return blood back to the heart.
+In order to move blood through entire body relatively quickly, the vessels constrict or tighten.
 Blood pressure fluctuates throughout the day.
-For example, when we exercise our muscles require more oxygen.
+For example, when exercise our muscles require more oxygen.
 Blood supplies the oxygen, therefore blood must flow quickly and pressure goes up.
 This is why blood pressure is measured at rest.
 A normal blood pressure for a healthy adult is 120 mmHg/80 mmHg.
-Let's break that down. mmHg stands for millimeters (mm) of Mercury (Hg).
+Let’s break that down. mmHg stands for millimeters (mm) of Mercury (Hg).
 The top number is systolic and measures the pressure when your heart beats (blood pushed out of the heart and through arteries).
-The bottom number is diastolic or when the vessels are at rest.
-Here's an easy way to remember this.
-Make a fist and squeeze, this is systolic; release the fist, this is diastolic.
+The bottom number is diastolic or when the vessels are rest.
+Here’s easy way to remember this.
+Make fist and squeeze, is systolic; release the diastolic.
 The brain (or central nervous system) and kidneys are responsible for regulating blood pressure.

 When Does Blood Pressure Become Hypertension?